EDUlib/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 A couple of examples of this chart follow for different courses.
 In the first example, you see the enrollment climb fairly steadily over a period of five months for a MOOC.
-The markers begin with 2 "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.
+The markers begin with two "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.